On partial information retrieval: the unconstrained 100 prisoner problem: Hybrid strategies

 The case of prisoner search games with empty boxes is one of the most explored variants in the literature.
 It clearly necessitates of an escape route to balance the presence of empty boxes and still enforce proper boundedness.
 We first consider a benchmark for these strategies, the properly bounded random-strategy whose analytic P-function, shown in figure \ref{fig:random_n}, reads:

-Just like the cases $n=N$, we use the \eqref{efficiency} to calculate the efficiency of strategies for $n<N$, where again the normalization constant $C$ in equation \eqref{efficiency} chosen so that the above random strategy has efficiency $1$.
-Let us move forward to define, in parallel to the previous subsection, two types of hybrid strategies based on the unbounded key- and box-strategies.
+In parallel to the previous subsection, we now define two types of hybrid strategies based on the unbounded key- and box-strategies.
 First, we consider the hybrid strategy obtained from the unbounded box strategy complemented by a random escape route (figure \ref{fig:box+random}).
 As one would expect simply by comparing the P-functions for random and box strategies, the exact- (and hence the minimum-)winners P-function for this hybrid will still be peaked only around the diagonal of equation: $a=\frac{N}{n}w$ (see figure \ref{fig:box+random} for the case $n=50$).

 The second case of hybrid strategy we consider is obtained from a key strategy with $D=0$, KS$^0$, complemented by a random or sequential escape route.
 In this case, one can intuitively expect (the box-selection imposed by) this hybrid strategy to ``collapse'' to the random-strategy if $n\ll N$: many boxes are empty, forcing prisoners to opt for a random selection of the next box to open.
-This argument implies that for $N-n$ large enough, the hybrid of an unbounded key strategy will reduce to a random strategy, i.e. for this strategy $\eta\sim 1$.
-In figure \ref{fig:2hybr} we show that case $n=N-n=50$ and note some very small differences, not connected to statistical errors, for small values of $a$ and $w$.
-The estimated efficiency values for the two hybrid strategies with $E=R$ and $E=B$ are respectively $1.01$ and $1.03$.\footnote{The same hybrid strategy, based on the key strategy with random or sequential escape route, but non-zero initial offset $D$ gives instead efficiency slightly below $1$.}
+This argument implies that for $N-n$ large enough, the hybrid of an unbounded key strategy will reduce to a random strategy.
+In figure \ref{fig:2hybr} we show that case $n=N-n=50$ and note some very small differences, not connected to statistical errors, for small values of $a$ and $w$.\footnote{The same hybrid strategy, based on the key strategy with random or sequential escape route, but non-zero initial offset $D$ gives instead efficiency slightly below $1$.}

 Interestingly, even for $N-n=1$ (only one empty box), the P-functions for this hybrid strategy already possess the characteristic profile (along the diagonal) of the random-strategy P-functions, see figure \ref{fig:key+random_offset0} and \ref{fig:key+box_offset0}.
-Furthermore, a computation of the efficiency again reveals a mild dependence on the escape route chosen: the hybrid of an unbounded key strategy and a random escape route, $E=R$, has an estimated efficiency $\eta=1.21$, while the hybrid with sequential escape route, $E=B$ has estimated efficiency $\eta= 1.26$.
-Notably, both these strategies are more efficient than the random strategy with $n=99$.